 6. Cut up the strawberries into small chunks and place them on top of the yogurt.

-7. Heat a dry pan over medium hear & place the pecans inside.
+7. Heat a dry pan over medium heat & place the pecans inside.
 Toast them for about 1-2 minutes.
-Alternatively you can toast them in the oven, but ensure to keep an eye on them as they can easily burn!
+Alternatively, you can toast them in the oven, but ensure to keep an eye on them as they can easily burn!